Challenges in Solving Chiral Hydrodynamics: Conclusions

-Our study shows that the choice of hydrodynamic frame plays an important role in chiral hydrodynamics already in the dissipationless limit.
-Also, the concept of local thermodynamic equilibrium for relativistic fluids where chirality and vorticity are considered is highly nontrivial and deserves further investigation.
-We note that conceptual problems related to the definition of local equilibrium for hydrodynamic theories where spin degrees of freedom are promoted to dynamical variables (the so-called spin hydrodynamics) have been pointed out in different works before \cite{Montenegro:2017rbu,Florkowski:2017ruc,Hattori:2019lfp,Weickgenannt:2020aaf} (see also related work \cite{Montenegro:2017lvf,Becattini:2018duy,Florkowski:2018fap,Bhadury:2020puc,Speranza:2020ilk,Shi:2020htn,Fukushima:2020ucl,Li:2020eon,Gallegos:2021bzp}).
-Furthermore, we studied the well-known first-order formulation of viscous chiral hydrodynamics in the Landau frame constrained from the entropy-current \cite{Son:2009tf}, and proved that this theory is also acausal.
-We argued that such issues can be naturally fixed in the derivative expansion by taking into account all the possible terms at first-order, in the context of \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp}.
+Our work shows that the choice of hydrodynamic frame plays an important role in chiral hydrodynamics already in the dissipationless limit due to quantum effects.
+Indeed, a bad choice of hydrodynamic frame can render the theory not only acausal but also ill-posed.
+Additionally, our results illustrate that defining local thermodynamic equilibrium in relativistic fluids where chirality and vorticity are considered is nontrivial and deserves further investigation.
+We note that conceptual problems related to the definition of local equilibrium for hydrodynamic theories where spin degrees of freedom are promoted to dynamical variables (the so-called spin hydrodynamics) have been pointed out in different works before \cite{Montenegro:2017rbu,Montenegro:2018bcf,Florkowski:2017ruc,Hattori:2019lfp,Weickgenannt:2020aaf} (see also related work \cite{Montenegro:2017lvf,Becattini:2018duy,Florkowski:2018fap,Bhadury:2020puc,Speranza:2020ilk,Shi:2020htn,Fukushima:2020ucl,Li:2020eon,Gallegos:2021bzp}).

 Finally, it would be interesting to investigate causality and the initial-value formulation in approaches to chiral hydrodynamics that differ from the derivative expansion, such as Israel-Stewart theory \cite{MIS-6}.
-Ref.\ \cite{Gorbar:2017toh} investigated chiral hydrodynamics in this approach, but their analysis was mostly limited to the linearized regime.
-Using the results from Ref.\ \cite{Bemfica:2020xym}, a general analysis of the nonlinear behavior of Israel-Stewart-like chiral hydrodynamic theories is now possible.
+Reference \cite{Gorbar:2017toh} investigated chiral hydrodynamics in this approach, but their analysis was mostly limited to the linearized regime around a rotating global equilibrium state.
+Using the results from Ref.\ \cite{Bemfica:2020xym}, a general analysis of the nonlinear behavior of Israel-Stewart-like chiral hydrodynamic theories (written in a general hydrodynamic frame \cite{Noronha:2021syv}) is possible.
 This challenging problem is left for future work.